Finchley Road tube station

-Finchley Road is a London Underground station at the corner of Finchley Road and Canfield Gardens in the London Borough of Camden, north London.
-It is on the Jubilee line, between West Hampstead and Swiss Cottage stations and on the Metropolitan line between Wembley Park and Baker Street stations.
-It is in Travelcard Zone 2.
+Finchley Road is a London Underground station at the corner of Finchley Road and Canfield Gardens in the London Borough of Camden, north-west London.
+It is served by the Jubilee and Metropolitan lines, and is in London fare zone 2.
+On the Jubilee line, the station is between West Hampstead and Swiss Cottage stations.
+On the Metropolitan line, it is between Wembley Park and Baker Street stations.